tocco/tocco-docs/framework/architecture/hibernate/collections.rst

 of the Hibernate source code.

 * The initialized flag of the collection needs to be reset to false (using reflection)
-* The collection needs to be evicted from the session (based on code from :java:extdoc:`EvictVisitor<org.hibernate.event.internal.EvictVisitor>`)
+* The collection needs to be evicted from the session (based on code from :java-hibernate:`EvictVisitor <org/hibernate/event/internal/EvictVisitor>`)
 * The collection needs to be loaded from the database and attached to the session again
 * Uncommitted changes must be applied again